Akiko Ichikawa: Early life and education

 Born in Sagamihara, Kanagawa, Akiko Ichikawa emigrated to the United States with her family, via San Francisco, when she was three.
-Ichikawa's younger brother, Kenshin Ichikawa, founded and designed Rocksmith streetwear, which has done collaborative lines with the Wu Tang Clan, Malcolm X's daughters, and a music video with Future.
-The label has also been worn by all of the major male American hip-hop stars.
-Her sister, Yoko, is an Oakland, California-based part-time graphic designer and ESL teacher.
-She and her siblings grew up in the suburbs of Boston and Nashville, and she took courses in photography, painting, and drawing at Vanderbilt University while still in high school.
+Her brother is menswear designer Kenshin Ichikawa.
+Ichikawa and her siblings grew up in the suburbs of Boston and Nashville, and she took courses in photography, painting, and drawing at Vanderbilt University while still in high school.

 Ichikawa attended Brown University concentrating in Visual Art under Annette Lemieux, Leslie Bostrom, and Walter Feldman, graduating with honors.
-She moved to New York City four days later, using the award money from the Ivy League college's Roberta Joslin Art award to pay for her first month's rent on a studio apartment in the East Village.
+She moved to New York City four days later, using the award money from the college's Roberta Joslin Art award to pay for her first month's rent on a studio apartment in the East Village.
 After working in academic publishing for 18 months, she entered Hunter's MFA program where she studied under Gretchen Bender, Robert Morris, and Andrea Blum, among others, and earned a scholarship to study in the MA Sculpture department at the Slade School of Art in London and an award to organize a panel on new painting.